Dakostu/CellularFreeway/README.md

 ## How to launch CellularFreeway

-Use the main class to launch the program.
+Use the Main class to launch the program.
+You need to enter at least four values to successfully start the simulation.
 The source code itself can also be compiled using the Java 1.8 SDK.

 Launching the program in a command-line interface would look like this: